how to join merchant navy

 Is the Merchant Navy a good career choice?

 Yes, given the higher pay, it can be a good career decision.
-Opportunities for promotion and competitive remuneration are provided by jobs in this sector.
+Jobs in this sector provide opportunities for promotion and competitive remuneration.
 In addition to the pay, several of these jobs offer extra perks.

 What are the educational requirements to join the Merchant Navy?